NVIDIA-Omniverse/kit-extension-sample-scatter/exts/omni.example.ui_scatter_tool/Tutorial/Scatter_Tool_Guide.md

   ### Step 2.3: Build Axis Function

-The final function for the `Scatter Window` will build the UI needed to set the parameters of scatter on the X, Y, and Z Axis.
+The final function for the `Scatter Window` will build the UI needed to set the parameters of scatter on the X, Y, and Z axes.

-Take a look at the `_build_axis` function, which looks like this currently:
+Take a look at the `_build_axis()` definition, which looks like this currently:

   ```python
     def _build_axis(self, axis_id, axis_name):